-(Registrant s s telephone number, inc eluding area code) Securities registe red pursuant to Sec ction 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Reg Common Stock, par value \$1.00 per share FOR Ne ew York Stock Exchange Indicate by check mark whether the registrant: (1) has filed all reports recepreceding 12 months (or for such shorter period that the registrant was re 90 days. ☐ No Indicate by check mark whether the registrant has submitted electronicall (§232.405 of this chapter) during the preceding 12 months (or for such sl 1 Indicate by check mark whether the registrant is a large accelerated filer, company.
-See the definitions of "large accelerated filer," "accelerated filer Large accelerated filer Accelerated filer Non-acc If an emerging growth company, indicate by check mark if the registrant financial accounting standards provided pursuant to Section 13(a) of the the extended transition period f for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defi ined in Rule 12b-2 of t ne Exchange Act). ☐ Yes 区 l No Indicate the number of shares outstanding of each of the issuer's classes of common stock, as o f the latest practicable date.
-Common Stock, \$1.00 par value 50,602,722 2 shares as of April 19, 2024
+(817) 769-18 360 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Register Common Stock, par value \$1.00 per share FOR New York Stock Exchange Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. $\boxtimes$ Yes $\square$ No Indicate by check mark whether the registrant has submitted electron (§232.405 of this chapter) during the preceding 12 months (or for such - • n S-T Indicate by check mark whether the registrant is a large accelerated f company.
+See the definitions of "large accelerated filer," "accelerated Act.
+Large accelerated filer elerated filer Smaller reporting company ☐ Emergi ing growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ⊠ No Indicate the number of shares outstanding of each of the issuer's class ses of common stock, a as of the latest practicable date. •

+Common Stock, \$1.00 par value -- 50,675,397 shares as of January 17, 2025